Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 • dried fruits, nuts, seeds and grains;

-Steps to the raw food diet
+Stages of raw food diet

 • Vegetarian.
-In addition to vegetables and fruits, raw-food vegetarians can afford to drink eggs and milk, yogurt and other dairy products, the preparation of which does not require heat treatment.
+In addition to vegetables and fruits, raw food vegetarians can afford to drink eggs and milk, yogurt and other dairy products, the preparation of which does not require heat treatment.
 Meat and fish cannot be eaten.

-Raw food: where to start?
+Raw food diet: where to start?

 2. Many people say it's great.

-3. A raw food diet is trending.
+3. Raw food diet is trending.

 5. I need a raw food diet - that’s what my body wants.

-You can't be raw food:
+You can't be a raw foodist:

 How to switch to a raw food diet from a regular diet?